Daddy Mountain – a short fairytale about climate change…

 The little girl tried to tell the children of the world to stop, but they would not.
 They no longer knew what they needed and Daddy Mountain worked hard to give them what they thought they wanted.
 Little by little the birds stopped singing, the air grew cold and the wanting-world of theirs stopped turning.

-Alone, the girl huddled within his breast.
-A dewy droplet, the first and last tear of sadness rolled down his sunken cheek, and his rheumy eyes closed goodnight as the sunshine dipped one last time.
+Alone, the girl huddled within his breast and waited.
+Before long a dewy droplet, the first and last tear of sadness rolled down his sunken cheek and his rheumy eyes closed goodnight as the sunshine dipped one last time.